STAT545-UBC/STAT545-UBC-original-website/hw08_package_onramp-peer-review.md

   * Copy the https URL to clipboard.
   * RStudio *File > New Project ... > Version Control > Git*.
 Paste the URL ... *Create Project*.
   * Stage and commit `.gitignore` and `foofactors.Rproj`.
 Push.
   * Refresh view of `foofactors` repo on GitHub.
 Do `.gitignore` and `foofactors.Rproj` appear?
 YES, basic local <--> remote repo stuff set up.
 Yay.
   * Visit my version of `foofactors` on GitHub and get it.
     - <https://github.com/STAT545-UBC/foofactors>
     - Click on "Download ZIP" button.
 For me, this gets automatically un-gzipped and un-tarred when the download completes.
 YMMV.
     - `foofactors-master` directory now exists in `~/Downloads`.
   * Copy everything from `foofactors-master` (our stuff) into local `foofactors` (your stuff).
   * In RStudio, use the Git diff view to make sure things look reasonable. `.gitignore` and `foofactors.Rproj` are modified.
 Lots of other files are brand new.
 Stage it all and commit.
 Push.
-  * Restart RStudio in my `foofactors` Project, so RStudio provides package building help, i.e. the Build tab with access to package-y stuff.
+  * Restart RStudio in your `foofactors` Project, so RStudio provides package building help, i.e. the Build tab with access to package-y stuff.
   * Test, document, and check the package.
 Everything OK?
 Read the errors and deal with them.
 Check again.
 OK?
 Yay.
 Stage any changes that were necessary, commit, push.
   * Build & Reload.
 Use `fbind()` in the Console.
 Yes, it works.

 Option #2: Fork `foofactors` and get your copy the Git way

   * Visit my `foofactors` in the browser: